 - The activities for which the individual, group, business, or organization is nominated can be conducted through employment or on an individual-basis.

 - Nominees must not be part of a government institution or have an official role within a political party, although the nominee may be affiliated with a political party.

-- Nominations must be completed and received by the Human Rights Advisory Committee by October 30th, 2022.
+- Nominations must be completed and received by the Human Rights Advisory Committee by the last day of October each year.

-- Nominations can be made at the link below and submitted via this website or can be requested from [email protected] or [email protected]
+- Nominations can be made at the link below and submitted via this website or can be requested from [email protected].

 - Nominees that are not selected as recipients remain confidential.
 There is no public identification of finalists or selected nominees.